n0raban/PHPAxieSchool/README.md

 Feel free to drop an email for any question

-If you use this free program a donation is greatly appreciated, thanks
+If you use this free program a donation is greatly appreciated, even a few SLP would mean the world to me, thanks !